rdavisau/lightswitch/README.md

 ## use

 Once both the IDE and app are set up, you can use the LightSwitch 💡 pad or keyboard shortcuts to switch the theme override for running apps.
 The 'Light' and 'Dark' options force apps to apply the respective visual overrides.
 The 'Interval' option periodically switches between light and dark theme overrides at the interval specified.
-Since it doesn't seem to work very reliably at lower values, the shortest interval LightSwitch will use you specify is 1000ms.
+Since it doesn't seem to work very reliably at lower values, the shortest interval LightSwitch will use is 1000ms.

 ### keyboard shortcuts: